 A note taker is an individual who is retained to take notes for the student during class lecture as a classroom accommodation.
 Note taking can be arranged through different means depending on individual needs, either through Learning Support Services or by identifying a classmate with the assistance of your instructor (peer note taker) who is willing to take notes.
-You will be notified by the DS Program Specialist when a note taker has been assigned.
+You will be notified by the LSS Program Specialist when a note taker has been assigned.
 Please request this service before or early in a semester as recruitment may require some time.

-Whatever method you use—such as a note taker/classmate hired through DS or recording— you are responsible for the material covered in class.
+Whatever method you use—such as a note taker/classmate hired through LSS or recording— you are responsible for the material covered in class.

 - Notes are provided only for students who attend class for the time they are present in the class.

-- Use duplicate note paper provided by DS.
+- Duplicate note paper provided by LSS for handwritten notes.
 Completely fill out information at the top of the page.
 Press hard enough for writing to show on second sheet and be sure it is legible.
 First copy is for note taker, second copy goes to the student.

-- For the first two sets of notes taken, have DS staff make an extra copy for DS file.
+- For the first two sets of notes taken, have LSS staff make an extra copy for LSS file or submit a copies electronically.

 - Write down all relevant information including lecture notes, test and quiz dates, assignments, and important vocabulary.